 To: Food Distribution Program Recipient Agencies and Processors

 Attention: Program Operators

 This management bulletin (MB) provides information and guidance on a temporary change to the October Processor Inventory Reconciliation (aka Sweeps) Policy (MB NSD-FDP-05-2011) due to supply chain disruptions, staffing shortages, and the remaining effects of the COVID-19 pandemic changing the availability and usage of U.S. Department of Agriculture (USDA) Foods throughout California.
-The change implemented for SY 2019–20 identified in MB NSD-01-2020 is extending for an additional year.
-Rather than moving all remaining carryover processor pounds to the California Excess Account (CAE) on October 31, 2021, as identified in MB NSD-FDP-05-2011, this change will leave Recipient Agencies (RA) with pounds equal to their usage between July and October.
+The change implemented for school year (SY) 2020–21 identified in MB FDP-01-2021 is extending for an additional year.
+Rather than moving all remaining carryover processor pounds to the California Excess Account (CAE) on October 31, 2022, as identified in MB NSD-FDP-05-2011, this change will leave Recipient Agencies (RA) with pounds equal to their usage between July and October.
 The Food Distribution Program recognizes the continuing challenges schools faced in school year 2021‒22.
 The intent of this revised policy is to provide flexibility as schools begin the 2022‒23 school year, to maximize the use of USDA Foods, and to return unused USDA Foods back into circulation so that they may be made available to other recipient agencies in need throughout the state.

-For the reconciliation of SY 2020–21 inventory, the FDP is changing the Sweeps process to leave each RA with a balance of carryover pounds equal to their usage between July 1, 2021 through October 31, 2021.
+For the reconciliation of SY 2021–22 inventory, the Food Distribution Program (FDP) is changing the Sweeps process to leave each RA with a balance of carryover pounds equal to their usage between July 1, 2022, through October 31, 2022.
 Any remaining carryover pounds will be transferred to the CAE.

 Carryover pounds on June 30 – Pounds used from July 1 to October 31 =

 Unused Carryover – Number of Pounds used July 1 to October 31 =